Oluwatobi17/mynotepad/README.md

-Project created with React, React-router v6, React Hooks and Redux
+# Project created with React, React-router v6, React Hooks and Redux

+## A Notepad that allow multiusers per device